2PM: 2010–2012: Japanese debut, mainstream success, and first overseas concert tours

-On August 17, 2011, 2PM released their second Japanese single, "I'm Your Man", which included a Japanese version of their Korean single "Without U".
-On November 2, 2PM released their third Japanese single, "Ultra Lover", which included a Japanese version of their Korean single "I'll Be Back".
-Both singles peaked at number four on the Oricon Singles Chart, and "Ultra Lover" was certified Gold by RIAJ in December 2011.
+On August 17, 2011, 2PM released their second Japanese single, "I'm Your Man".
+On November 2, 2PM released their third Japanese single, "Ultra Lover".
+Both singles peaked at number four on the Oricon Singles Chart, and "Ultra Lover" became the group's first single to be certified Gold by RIAJ in December 2011.
+On November 30, 2PM released their first Japanese-language studio album, Republic of 2PM, which included five new tracks and the group's three previously released Japanese singles.

-On November 30, 2PM released their first Japanese-language studio album, Republic of 2PM, which included a Japanese version of their Korean single "Hands Up" and all of the group's previously released Japanese singles: "Take Off", "I'm Your Man", and "Ultra Lover".
-In addition, the album consisted of five new songs including a track composed by Jun.
-K called "Hanarete Itemo" (離れていても, Even When We're Apart) which was dedicated for the group's Japanese fans.
 The album debuted at number 4 on the Oricon Albums Chart, reporting over 50,265 copies sold in its first week.